-Schools generate their highest peak traffic volume during morning take-in and afternoon dismissal times.
+Schools generate their highest peak traffic volume during morning arrival and afternoon dismissal times.
 Frequently, these periods coincide with times when traffic volumes are heaviest along roads adjacent to school sites, which further compounds congestion problems experienced at schools.
-Therefore, it is essential to design internal school drives in a manner that will provide sufficient on-site stacking length for both parents and buses.
+Therefore, it is essential to design internal school driveways in a manner that will provide sufficient on-site stacking length for both vehicles and buses.
+Vehicle queues that extend into the adjacent roadway disrupt traffic flow, cause erratic maneuvers, and create safety issues with flowing traffic encountering stopped traffic.
+In some cases, it can lead to children exiting vehicles in the roadway.